PechayClub/BurnutsPlusTNTandDisparityMod/CONTRIBUTING.md

 - Change or violate the current license used.

-- Modify or use brand files or trademark without permission especially making money out of it.
+- Modify or make money with the brand files or trademark without permission.

 - Modify or make money with any of the assets without permission.